MarcL/marclittlemore.com/_posts/2019-11-24-how-to-validate-an-email-address-using-the-chatfuel-json-api.md

 const dns = require('dns');

 // The dns library will return:
-// ENOTFOUND - if not records exist at all for the domain
+// ENOTFOUND - if no records exist at all for the domain
 // ENODATA - if no MX record was found for the domain,
 // or if the user data was invalid const hasMxRecordError = error => (